moonpiedumplings/moonpiedumplings.github.io/playground/cachyos-install/index.md

   freeze: false
 ---

+# The Re-Up

+I am reinstalling CachyOS on my new framework, so I am updating this post to note what has changed and what hasn't.

+# Main Post

 I've decided to reinstall [cachyos](https://cachyos.org/), the Arch Linux fork I use on my laptop's, because the config of my smaller laptop is getting crusty.
 In addition to not having any swap setup, `/nix` is part of the main btrfs subvolume, meaning it is included in snapshots, and my snapshots are far, far larger than they should be.

 # Installation